neil-sriv/ring/README.md

 ```

 ### Install
-There is a `pyproject.toml` file that will install local `dev` commands and requirements.
+There is a `pyproject.toml` file that will install local `ring` commands and requirements.
 ```
 pip install -e .
 ```